 If we take a look at the current rate and the number of apps being downloaded every day, analytics predict that this number will skyrocket by 120% by 2023, amounting to total revenue of $156 billion.
 This is despite the fact that, in a lot of enterprises, chatbots are outpacing mobile apps, as some stats on chatbots demonstrate.

 9. 96% of Americans own a cellphone of some kind.

 Having a cellphone is essential in today’s culture.
 This is not surprising knowing that the number of mobile users in the US is higher than 90%.
 Further mobile statistics show that, out of those people, 81% are smartphone owners.
 This is a 35% growth if we compare it to the statistics from 2012.

-Additionally, nearly three-quarters of US citizens own either a laptop or a desktop device.
-Half of them now have tablets by their side.
+Additionally, nearly three-quarters of US citizens own either a desktop device or a laptop, even though there are numerous laptops under 200 dollars on the market today.
 Based on the given statistics, the US is obsessed with technology, which is a trend that will surely continue in the years to come.

 10. Mobile vs desktop traffic is 57% in favor of smartphones and tablets.

 Based on the latest announcement made by a Google spokesperson, the vast majority of search queries on the internet are mostly done on mobile devices.
 Around 57% of people around the world find the information that they need by using smartphones and tablets, while the rest rely on desktop computers.